 My fruit leather will mellow in the freezer for several months, but I have already been plotting my next Red Elderberry experiment.
 Besides storage, a few ethnographies also mention soaking the cooked fruit in water, and I want to see if the water removes the disagreeable flavors.
 While working with the Puyallup and Nisqually, Marian Smith (1940, pg.
 148) noted that after Red Elderberries were boiled they were, “put into loosely woven baskets which had been well lined with maple leaves.
 The basket was carefully covered with the same kind of leaves and submerged in a running stream.
 It took about a month for the berries to cure and be ready to eat.
 When finished they formed a thick paste ‘as yellow as butter.’
 After the basket was opened it had to be kept in the water and the paste was used regularly until it was gone.”
 Contrary to other ethnographies that ascribe marginal flavor to Red Elderberry, Smith goes on to say “Elderberry paste was mixed with other dried berries to heighten their flavor.”
 Albert Reagan (1934, pg.
 56) documented a similar method of storing (or treating?)
 Red Elderberries among the Hoh and Quileute.
 He wrote, “The cooked product is wrapped in skunk-cabbage leaves and buried in the muck in some swampy place, to be dug up when needed.”
+Edward Curtis (1913) also recorded this practice among the Quinault who "steam-cook them, surrounded in the pit by skunk-cabbage leaves, pour them into hemlock-bark boxes, and then submerge the receptacles in the water of a shallow creek, where they were preserved indefinitely."
 While cool temperatures and low oxidation rates in submerged environments provide the most likely explanation for this practice, it is conceivable that water storage was a desirable means of leaching out bad tasting constituents in the cooked berries, or slightly fermenting the fruit.

 For my next Red Elderberry experiment, I will emulate the more recent traditional method of preparing Elderberries and can the cooked berries.